 “It’s okay.
 I was just wondering if you wanted to show me anything else.”

-Both my girls look up at me with blank faces.
+Both girls look up at me with blank faces.

 “Just asking.”
 Taught smile on my face, I motion for my antagonist to get back into my computer and back to being sinister.
 I begin typing again.

-Lucinda shook her head as she dropped into the chair, shivering in her wet clothes.
+Shaking her head, she dropped into the chair, shivering in her wet clothes.

 “I’m hungry.”
 My oldest chimes in.